I (2015 film): Post-production

 By October 2013, Shankar had almost spent more than ₹60 crore for the shooting and post-production, that include extensive visual effects work.
-Due to the budget constraints, Venu Ravichandran had tightened the cost of the film, which led to several complications regarding its production.
+Due to the budget constraints, V. Ravichandran had tightened the cost of the film, which led to several complications regarding its production.
 In February 2014, Vikram started dubbing for the first half of the film, and had completed within March 2014.
 On 3 April 2014, film critic and journalist Sreedhar Pillai stated that the film's trailer was in stages of editing.
 Patchwork and dubbing for the film was completed on 11 September 2014.
 The visual effects work began during mid-January 2014 and processed for more than 9 months, according to VFX supervisor Srinivas Mohan.

 Music

 A. R. Rahman composed the soundtrack album and background score for the film.
 The music of the Tamil version was launched at the Nehru Indoor Stadium in Chennai on 12 September 2014.
 Arnold Schwarzenegger, who was the inspiration of the character Lingesan, was invited as chief guest.
 The dubbed Hindi and Telugu versions of the soundtrack album were released on 31 December 2014.